-Here are two ways the Frontline Families Fund is supporting families of frontline workers who’ve died of COVID-19.
+The Frontline Families Fund provides support to families of frontline workers who died of COVID-19.

-In November 2020, the Saint Paul & Minnesota Foundation launched the Frontline Families Fund.
-This partnership with epidemiologist Dr. Michael Osterholm provides direct financial support to families and scholarships for post-secondary education to the children of healthcare workers who have lost their lives to COVID-19.
+In partnership with epidemiologist Dr. Michael Osterholm, the Saint Paul & Minnesota Foundation launched the Frontline Families Fund in 2020 to provide direct financial support to families and scholarships for post-secondary education to the children of healthcare workers who have lost their lives to COVID-19.